For the 12 week, I'll have

 A record of past courses I have taught at Guilford.

 I have published five articles in The Physics Teacher journal.
 One about helping students connect their new knowledge to real-life situations, one about using science fiction to teach physics ideas to non-science majors, one about a trick to help colorblind students understand Astronomical images more easily, one about observing human-made satellites from a ground-based telescope, and one about using the card game Mao to teach aspects of scientific thinking.
 A sixth article about how to use Lucky Imaging to capture cool images of planets with a cell phone is out in the October 2018 issue.

 In 2013, I was nominated to the Committee on Space Science and Astronomy for the American Association of Physics Teachers, to serve a three-year term.
 In 2014 I became vice-chair of the committee, and in 2015-2016 I served as chair.
 From 2016 to 2018 I served on the Meetings committee.
 For now, I am taking a break from AAPT service to focus on curricular changes at Guilford.

 Don is working to automate the Guilford College Cline Observatory to function as a professional and teaching laboratory.
 We have resurfaced the mirrors on the 16-inch telescope.
 We have written a pipeline to automatically process the images every morning, and we have scripts to automate the observing target list.

-We submitted a paper to the Journal of the American Association of Variable Star Observers to explain how the observatory works, in the hopes of submitting more data to their databases in the future.
-It has been accepted!
-I will post a link as soon as it's officially "out".
+We have published a paper in the Journal of the American Association of Variable Star Observers to explain how the observatory works, in the hopes of submitting more data to their databases in the future.

 We are also working on building a spectroscopic instrument.
 This is mostly assembled now, and we are just waiting for some clear skies to test it out.